UoE-macOS/autopkg-recipes/Native Instruments/README.md

 ## Configuration
 Some configuration variables are available in the `NIDownloadProvider` processor:

-* `product_uuid`: The product to install.
-Only 'Komplete' is currently supported.
+* `product_uuid`: UUID of the product for which you want a package.
 * `downloads`: Folder to which to download items.
 * `version`: This does nothing.
 You get the latest version.